aslanchan7/cse15l-lab-reports/lab1.md

 **No arguments**
 ```
 [user@sahara ~/lecture1]$ cat
+pwd
+pwd
+ls
+ls
 ^C
+[user@sahara ~/lecture1]$
 ```

 Working Directory: `/home/lecture1`

 Explanation: When no argument is passed to the `cat` command, it doesn't run anything and the terminal keeps going on and on.
-This was an error.
+Whenever I input any other commands, the command is just re-printed to the console.
+This is not an error because the `cat` command does what it is supposed to do when no arguments are given.

 **Directory as argument**